Hart House (Calgary): After

-In June 2006, preservation plans for the mansion were defused in a tied 7-7 vote, leaving it susceptible to demolition.
+In June 2006, the city's preservation plans for the mansion were defeated in a tied 7-7 city council vote, leaving it susceptible to demolition.
 In October, however, a revised plan was authorized for thirteen townhouses to be built around the mansion as well as its restoration.
-In 2008 Ross Hart spoke of his wish for the building to get renovated but preserved in its original form.
-Construction was stated to begin in summer 2007, but these plans were never implemented.
+In 2008 Ross Hart spoke of his wish for the building to be renovated but preserved in its original form.
+Construction was supposed to begin in summer 2007, but these plans were never implemented.
 Although the property went up for sale again in spring 2010, it was not sold.
 In December 2012, it was designated as a municipal heritage site by the City of Calgary as part of a development deal which also allowed the owner to build nine houses with secondary suites on the Hart House's undeveloped grounds.

-After being renovated in 2013 the house was put out for renting, the renovated building includes a modern security system, a gourmet kitchen, a library, a home office, a gym, family rooms and six bedrooms.
+After being renovated in 2013, the house was offered for renting.
+The renovated building includes a modern security system, a gourmet kitchen, a library, a home office, a gym, family rooms and six bedrooms.